 Zero trust, a core tenet of SASE, asserts that no user can be trusted by default.
 A SASE architecture enforces zero trust policies in the cloud to safeguard sensitive data and protect organizations from web-based threats.

 So how does SD-WAN fit into all of this?
 As a central element of a SASE framework, it supports cloud-first strategies and secure digital transformation initiatives.
 Rather than being backhauled to your data center for security functions, end user device traffic is inspected at a nearby point of presence and sent to its destination from there.
-This means more efficient and secure access to apps and data, making it the far better option for protecting distributed workforces and data in the cloud.
+This means more efficient internet access as well as improved access to apps and data, making it the far better option for protecting distributed workforces and data in the cloud.

 SD-WAN optimization has much to offer today’s agile, distributed operations.
 Even so, with cloud adoption still trending upward, some legacy SD-WAN systems struggle to keep up due to insufficient scale and bandwidth.
 This is driving demand for the next generation of SD-WAN.